Chakradhar-Jeereddy/docker/README.md

 ===
 Adds the metadata to images, used for filtering docker images -f "label=trainer=shivkumar"
+FROM almalinux:9
+LABEL course=k8s \
+      grade=2

 EXPOSE
 ===
-it will not change any functionality to the image/container.
+it will not add any functionality to the image/container, it provides information about ports used by container EXPOSE <port-number>/<protocal> it will not open the port, just for infomration. docker inspect container_id

-EXPOSE 80/tcp

 COPY
 ===
 FROM nginx
 RUN rm -rf /usr/share/nginx/nginx.html
 COPY nginx.html /usr/share/nginx/nginx.html
-COPY qi/ /usr/share/nginx/
+Copies the files from workspace to the container.

 ENV
 ===